sandy686-234/Elevator_SMT_Verification/README.md

 If you use this project in your research, please cite:

 > Huan Zhang, Li Yi, Long Cheng, Hao Wu.
-> "Formal Verification of Elevator Logic for Safety and Efficiency."
+> "A Case Study on Verifying Elevator Scheduling Control System in Siemens S7-200 PLC."
-> *Proceedings of the International Conference on Formal Methods in Computer-Aided Design (FMCAD), 2025.*
+> *Submitted to the 30th International Conference on Formal Methods for Industrial Critical Systems (FMICS), 2025.*

 ---